pli01/k8s-cluster-api-starter/openstack/deploy/helm-charts/README.md

 ```
 capi-cluster
   - charts/openstack
-  - metallb-config: is deployed with ClusterResourceSet
+  - ClusterResourceSet is used to deploy calico, cilium or secrets config
 capi-cluster-addons: helm charts for all addons (CNI,CCM...)
 repo: helm repo index
 ```